42 North Social House Is Dexter's Most Ambitious Restaurant

 The Drink Program

 The bar stocks Michigan-forward with enough range to serve the room.
-Craft cocktails lean seasonal, matching the kitchen's approach.
+Craft cocktails are seasonal, matching the kitchen's approach.
 The wine list is selective rather than encyclopedic, which is the right call for a restaurant this size.
 A few good beers on draft, including local options.
-You're in a town with Jolly Pumpkin and Erratic Ale Co. within walking distance, so the bar doesn't need to be a beer destination.
+You are in a town with Jolly Pumpkin and Erratic Ale Co. within walking distance, so the bar does not need to be a beer destination.
 It knows what it is.

 What 42 North Means for Dexter